keboola/connection-docs/extractors/google-analytics/index.md

  1. Name your query, for example "Audience".

- 2. From the metrics selector, choose following metrics: `ga:sessions`, `ga:users`, `ga:pageviews`.
+ 2. From the metrics selector, choose the following metrics: `ga:sessions`, `ga:users`, `ga:pageviews`.

- 3. From the dimensions selector, choose `ga:date` dimension.
+ 3. From the dimensions selector, choose the `ga:date` dimension.

  4. Leave the date range on default (last 5 days).

- 5. See query results by hitting the `Test query` button.
+ 5. See the query results by hitting the `Test query` button.

- 6. Now you see sessions, users and pageviews of the last five days, sliced by date.
+ 6. Now you see sessions, users and pageviews of the last five days sliced by date.

  7. When you are happy with the results, save your query.